fieldtrip/website/faq/matlab/compile_osx.md

     - /faq/compile_osx/
 ---

-# How can I compile the mex files on macOS?

 To compile the mex files with MATLAB 2012b on macOS 10.9 using the gcc version that is shipped with Xcode 6.2, the following changes are needed:

 In `/Users/yourname/.matlab/R2012b/mexopts.sh` under the maxi64 section you need to